 Policies and standards

 We ground ourselves in the Universal Declaration of Human Rights and the International Labor Organization Declaration on Fundamental Principles and Rights of Work.
-We also align our policies and standards with international best practices, including the Ethical Trade Initiative base code, Fair Labor Association, American Apparel & Footwear Association (AAFA), and Business Social Compliance Initiative (BSCI).
+We also align our policies and standards with international best practices, including the Ethical Trade Initiative base code, and Business Social Compliance Initiative (BSCI).

 The Brooks Supplier Code of Conduct (Code) is the foundation of our responsible sourcing program.
 Together with local law and international labor standards, it sets the standards for all factories in our manufacturing supply chain.